-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 The board’s decision would stand for only about three hours.
 But — in those three hours on Tuesday — American politics centered on those four people and that small room.

 The Republicans said their decision stemmed from vote discrepancies discovered in a number of county precincts — a concern they have raised insistently, even though the number of votes at issue is too small to affect the election’s outcome.
-State law requires the board to resolve concerns like that before it votes on certification, experts said
+State law requires the board to resolve concerns like that before it votes on certification, experts said.

 But immediately, President Trump and his allies celebrated the board’s vote as validation for their baseless, winless, hopeless campaign to undo President-elect Joe Biden’s victory by hurling unsupported accusations of widespread voter fraud.
 They said Wayne County was the first step.
 Next, they’d overturn Biden’s win in all of Michigan.
-And then. . .
+And then . . .

 Inside the room, however, the meeting wasn’t over.